-Nature Lab/Trees/Sabal Palm (Cabbage Palm)
+Nature Lab/Specimen Collection/Sabal Palm (Cabbage Palm)

 Sabal Palm (Cabbage Palm)